A. F. Hassan Ariff

-A. F. Hassan Ariff (10 July 1941 – 20 December 2024) was a Bangladeshi lawyer who served as the Attorney General of Bangladesh and adviser of the caretaker government led by Fakhruddin Ahmed.
-He also served as an adviser to the 2024 Bangladesh interim government led by Yunus until his death.
+A. F. Hassan Ariff (10 July 1941 – 20 December 2024) was a Bangladeshi lawyer who served as the Attorney General for Bangladesh and an adviser in the caretaker government led by Fakhruddin Ahmed.
+He also served until his death as an adviser to the interim government led by Muhammad Yunus.

 Early life

-Ariff was born in Kolkata, British India on July 10, 1941.
-He studied at St. Xavier's College, Kolkata and later became a Bachelor of Laws at the University of Calcutta.
+Ariff was born in Calcutta, British India on 10 July 1941.
+He studied at St. Xavier's College, Calcutta, and later earned a Bachelor of Laws at the University of Calcutta.

 Career

-In 1967, Ariff started his legal practice at the Calcutta High Court in Kolkata, India.
+In 1967, Ariff started his legal practice at the Calcutta High Court.

-In 1970, Ariff began practing law in Dhaka after moving to East Pakistan.
+In 1970, Ariff began practising law in Dhaka after moving to East Pakistan.

 From October 2001 to April 2005, Ariff served as the attorney general of Bangladesh.
 He admitted abuses were taking place under section 54, which allowed the police to detain suspects without warrants.

 Ariff represented the Bangladesh Nationalist Party government in a case to close down Ekushey Television on 29 August 2002.

-From January 2008 to January 2009, Ariff served as the legal advisor to the Fakhruddin Ahmed led caretaker government.
+From January 2008 to January 2009, Ariff served as the legal adviser to the Fakhruddin Ahmed-led caretaker government.
 He supported the creation of a National Security Council.
-Under him, the Attorney general's office prosecuted high profile corruption cases against former Prime Ministers Khaleda Zia and Sheikh Hasina.
-He represented the caretaker government in negotiating with Khaleda Zia in November 2008 to ensure participation in the next parliamentary elections.
+Under him, the attorney general's office prosecuted high-profile corruption cases against former prime ministers Khaleda Zia and Sheikh Hasina.
+He negotiated with Khaleda Zia in November 2008 on behalf of the caretaker government to ensure her party's participation in the next parliamentary elections.

-In January 2018, Bangladesh Judicial Service Association criticized Ariff for signing a statement critical of the lower court judges disciplinary rules in relation to the Secretary, Ministry of Finance v.
+In January 2018, the Bangladesh Judicial Service Association criticized Ariff for signing a statement critical of the lower court judges disciplinary rules in relation to the Secretary, Ministry of Finance v.
 Masdar Hossain case.

-Ariff was an advisor to the Dhakeshwari National Temple Complex.
+Ariff was an adviser to the Dhakeshwari National Temple Complex.
 He was the lead of AF Hassan Ariff & Associates.

 Personal life and death

 Ariff's son is Muaaz Ariff.
 Muaaz was sued for domestic violence by his wife, Madhuri Akter Neela in June 2021.
 Also accused in the case were Ariff, his wife, and daughter.

-Ariff died at Labaid Hospital in Dhaka, on 20 December 2024, at the age of 83 from a heart attack.
-Following his death, Government of Bangladesh announced a day of mourning.
+Ariff died at Labaid Hospital in Dhaka on 20 December 2024, at the age of 83 from a heart attack.
+Following his death, the government of Bangladesh announced a day of mourning.

-His Islamic funeral was held at the Dhanmondi 7 mosque on December 20, 2024.
+His Islamic funeral was held at the Dhanmondi 7 mosque on 20 December 2024.
 A second Islamic funeral was held the next day.